Liquor might not solve all your problems.

 OUT THE BACK | The Cinema

 Yes, like any self-respecting cocktail-bar-inside-a-former-police-station, they’ve converted one of the back rooms into an intimate, 52-seater cinema room, with retro seating, original wooden floors and romantic lighting.
 It’s here that they hold monthly screenings of classic films, from The Big Lebowski to The Italian Job, each of which come with a complimentary welcome cocktail inspired by the film itself.

 And if that impresses you enough, you can always book into…

 TOP FLOOR | The Masterclasses

-The upper deck of the venue is made up of lounge-like creative spaces for booze-soaked masterclasses – they’ve actually been teaching the art of cocktail shaking/stirring/drinking here for several years, and they’ve apparently got the practice down to a fine art.
+The upper deck of TT Liquor holds a creative workshop space for booze-soaked masterclasses – they’ve been teaching the art of cocktail shaking/stirring/drinking here for several years, and they’ve got the practice down to a fine art.